Argus is designed based on a few principal goals.

 Supporting operations, performance and security management analytics means that Argus data need to have the attributes that are needed for these tasks.
 Reachability indicators for operations management, loss detection for performance measurements, and content for security analytics, are just a few examples.

-The world of network security has really advanced in the last 10 years, and Argus has kept pace, providing the richest general network flow data available today, designed to support the complete NIST Cyber Security Framework, Identify, Protect, Detect, Respond and Recover.
-Advanced comprehensive network flow data, with metadata enhancements, embedded protocol verifications + payload capture provides the information needed to find network evidence of intrusion.
-Whether the network activity reflects malware attempting to discover nodes in the local network, or attempts to break into adjacent systems, Argus data is rich enough to provide the basic information needed to identify and detect bad actor behavior in the LAN.
+The world of network security has really advanced in the last 10 years, and Argus has kept pace, providing the richest general network flow data available today.
+Its comprehensive (non-statistical) transaction model is designed to support the complete NIST Cyber Security Framework, Identify, Protect, Detect, Respond and Recover.
+Advanced comprehensive network flow data, with metadata enhancements, embedded protocol verifications + payload capture provides the information needed to find network evidence of the bad thing, intrusion, exploitation, exfiltration, shadow IT.
+Whether the network activity reflects malware attempting to discover nodes in the local network, attempts to break into adjacent systems, stepping stone behavior, Argus data is rich enough to provide the basic information needed to identify and detect bad actor behavior in the network.